hortonworks/cloudbreak/docs/aws_cb_shell.md

 You can check whether the template was created successfully by using the `template list` command.
 Check the template and select it if you are happy with it:

 ```
-template show --id #ID of the template
+template show --name #NAME of the template

-template select --id #ID of the template
+template select --name #NAME of the template
 ```
 ### Create a stack

 Stacks are template `instances` - a running cloud infrastructure created based on a template.
 Use the following command to create a stack to be used with your Hadoop cluster:

 ```
-stack create --name “myStackName" --nodeCount 10
+stack create --name "myStackName" --nodeCount 10
 ```
 ### Select a blueprint